LunarrBlue/PySpy/README.md

 - !restart - Restarts the host computer
 - !press \<keys\> - Presses any amount of keys all at once
 - !website \<url\> - Opens the url in the default browser
+- !encrypt \<path\> - Encrypts the selected path with the passsword
+- !decrypt \<path\> - Decrypts the selected path with the passsword
 ## Setup
 1. Clone the repository
    ```